maxzheng/great-life-guide/double.md

 ### #6 Love Yourself

-Love your fears, flaws, and failures as they are a part of you.
+Love your fears, flaws, and failures as they are a part of you!
 Most people have strong negative feelings toward them and hence shy away and do everything they can to avoid them.
-But the right approach to overcome them is by loving them just like your own kids, then you will become stronger and they will naturally disappear.
+But the right approach to overcome them is actually by loving them just like your own kids, then you will become stronger and they will naturally disappear.

 But how do you love them, you ask?
 Easy, whenever you feel, see, or experience them, instead of feeling bad about it, replace it with love immediately: